 8. Crème Catalan in Catalonia, Spain

-In accordance with tradition, crème brulee may be very French, the best custard dish (with burnt caramel) comes from Spain’s northern state of Catalonia.
+In accordance with tradition, crème brulee may be very French, but the best custard dish (with burnt caramel) comes from Spain’s northern state of Catalonia.
 The two countries dispute which came first, but Crème Catalan is cooked on the stove rather than the oven.
 Just about any trendy restaurant in Barcelona will serve the dish.

 9. Crepes in France

-Besides baguettes, there’s nothing more French than a crepe—savory or sweet.
+Besides baguettes, there’s nothing more French than a crepe—savoury or sweet.
 The best crepes are the simplest ones and can be found throughout France — we like the ones with Nutella on the inside!